The Zero Waste Coffee Project

 Overall, I believe we have created an attractive and financially sustainable model.
 We have a portfolio of raw materials, and we are creating symbiotic relationships with the coffee farms.
 The farmers will grow more of the other fruit bearing plants or trees to get a higher diversification and a more stable income all over the year.
 They will not depend anymore just on coffee, which is infamous for its volatility.
 They also get paid for the harvested coffee cherries; so it is a new model.

-For the moment only in Honduras.
+No, we do it for the moment only in Honduras.
 But our plan is to introduce this model in our new facility in Guatemala in about 12 – 18 months.

 Who are your main clients?

 Currently we sell our concentrate mainly to beverage companies, and our two largest customers are in Europe.
 But we are in the process of entering an agreement with a natural cosmetics and personal care product company.
 Especially the latter sector might have a great potential for us, just based on the number of requests that we get from companies in this sector, and the number of trials that are conducted.
-For example: one company in California is running trials with shampoos, another company in the state of New York is testing skin creams.
+For example: a company in California is running trials with shampoos, another company in the state of New York is testing skin creams.

 We are also entering a partnership with a US distributor and a manufacturer who makes a maple-like cascara syrup from our concentrate.
 Most recently we also entered into agreements with roasters in Europe for cold brew concentrates as well as cascara concentrates.